Scienziatopazzo/svm-thesis/activity-log.md

 # SVMRegression - Research Activity Log

+## 30th April 2018
+* Implemented Model 2 from *Van Belle et al.* in `svrcens.py`.
+Had to fix a typo in the lagrangian dual specified in the paper.
+First test on dogs dataset yielded scores similar to those of other methods.

 ## 26th April 2018
 * Implemented SVRC in `svrcens.py`.
 First test on dogs dataset yielded scores similar to those of other methods.
 * Implemented RankSVMC (non simplified) in `svrcens.py`.
 The number of constraints make it too slow to run.